victoriapfisher/Redlining_PLOSOne/README.md

-Code and data provided here is for the analysis in "The impact of historical redlining policies on community composition and the COVID-19 pandemic in Boston" by Nicole Alkhouri & Victoria Fisher (co-first authors, listed alphabetically), Isaacson Michel, Caitlin O'Connor, and Nadia N. Abuelezam for PLOSOne (forthcoming, 2025).
+Code and data provided here is for the analysis in "Fisher V, Alkhouri N, Michel I, O’Connor C, Abuelezam NN.
+The impact of historical redlining policies on community composition and the COVID-19 pandemic in Boston.
+PLOS One.
+20(6): e0324020. https://doi.org/10.1371/journal.pone.0324020"

 Corresponding author: Nadia N. Abuelezam, abueleza@msu.edu.